PaulTOliver/salis-v2/README.md

 ### New features on Salis-2.0
 - Tierran templates are now used instead of keys/lock pairs
 - The instruction set is shorter
-- Organisms can send/receive instructions to/from a common pipe
+- Organisms can send/receive instructions through the network

 ### Python integration
 - Salis controller/viewer is now written in python 3